 Plastic Molding Materials

 We use a variety of polymers with our molding processes to meet your application requirements.
 Each material contains unique properties and should be selected based on the operating conditions and performance requirements of your finished component.

 Thermoplastics are an environmentally- friendly material that can be reheated and reused.
 They are often chemical resistant and provide various options for sheen, variance, and other properties.
 A few of the thermoplastic materials we offer for the insert moulding process include nylon, polyethylene, and polystyrene.

 Thermoset molding materials are similar to thermoplastics, with the exception that they cannot be melted and reused after they are cured.
 Common thermoset materials for molding include epoxy and phenolic. (note that Thermoset materials cannot be processed in our Injection molding shop)

 Elastomers include natural and synthetic polymers such as rubber that are known for their elastic properties.
 Elastomers are recyclable and commonly used for home and automotive applications.
 Common elastomers used in this molding process include natural rubber and polyurethane.

 Insert Molding Uses

 No matter the function of your injection molded products, our quality has been tested in every possible environment and we proudly stand upon the back of 70 years of exceptional service.
 We provide plastic molding services for clients in nearly every industry, including:

 We have the insert molding experience and expertise to deliver the complex parts your project requires.
-Request a quote today or contact Stack Plastics for full-service injection molding for your unique application.
+Request a quote today or contact Springboard for full-service injection molding for your unique application.